comradelotl/BF2-Lighting-Designer/README.md

 In the sky.con the parameter Lightmanager.sunDirection XXX/YYY/ZZZ shows you a given sun direction.
 Input the YYY value into the box to receive a readable value in degrees.

+Has no effect on the model but acts as a simple translator.

 3.)
 Time of day
 --------------
 Look at the sky box texture, what time of day makes here?
 If it's rather morning like in Dalian Plant then dialing